-- 1. Remove the two screws and move the lamp assembly away from the vehicle to expose the bulb sockets. - 2.
+- 1. Remove the two screws and lamp assembly from vehicle as wiring permits. - 2.
 Remove the bulb socket by rotating counterclockwise and pulling it out of the lamp assembly. - 3.
 Pull the bulb straight out of the socket and push in the new bulb.

-To install the lamp assembly:
+To install the brakelamp assembly: